 Why does my cat keep getting sick?

-The symptoms of a digestive issues in cats
+The signs of digestive issues in cats

 Stomach upsets can have a variety of underlying causes, including:

-- Systemic conditions like diabetes or kidney disease
+Systemic conditions like hyperthyroidism or kidney disease

-- Ingesting toxic food or material
+Ingesting toxic food or material

 Feeding your cat to prevent an upset stomach